ivansherbs/insights.ivansherbs.com/content/nl/legal/privacykennisgeving.md

     fm: jpg
     q: 50
 ---
+Welkom to one of the legal pages of Ivan's Herbs, Herbs from Siberia.
+We highly value your privacy and protect data under certain conditions.

 ### Privacy policy

 This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from shop.ivansherbs.com (the “Site”).